NPetersenDK/IsoToMKV/README.md

 A PowerShell script that can convert the "old" beloved ISO format to MKV.
 This script only needs two types of input - where you have your current ISO's and where you want the script to export them.

+This means that if you have all your ISO files in a folder, then IsoToMKV can automatically convert all of them.
+Which menas that you avoid having to do them all manually.

 IsoToMKV uses MakeMKV that are a licensed software to do this.

 ## Prerequisites